Jeunese/jeunese.github.io/docs/style-guide.md

 |white hat hacker (see also **black hat hacker**)| Use a specific job title, such as, “Cyber Defense Analyst”.

 ### Avoid subjective terms

-Let the reader decide fot themselves how good or bad something is.
-Just tell them what they need to know.
+Focus only on what the reader needs to know.
+Avoid resumé statements and claims that could set users up for disappointment.
+Let the reader decide for themselves how good (or bad) something is.

 - Don't use value judgements that are subject to interpretation and indvidual difference, like, "great" or "amazing".
 - Don't use marketing or sales terminology, like "easily" or "state of the art".